 Innovations in Teaching Using Technology Grant 2014

 The intent of this grant is to fund and support innovations in teaching using technology at Rowan University.
-A modest amount of funding and Instructional Technology support will be awarded each semester to faculty proposals for equipment purchases.
+A modest amount of funding and Instructional Technology support will be awarded to faculty proposals for equipment purchases.
 All proposals are juried and competitive.
 Proposals should include relatively brief statements of intent that focus on defining issues of teaching that are potential targets for innovation and improvement throughout the Rowan community.

 Sponsored by Instructional Technology and the Faculty Center for Excellence in Teaching and Learning, this grant is principally targeted to initiatives that are innovative, scalable, adaptable, and applicable to teaching.
 An innovation is not only the introduction of a new idea, product, or method, but also one that underscores the need for change.
 Innovations that are scalable provide solutions to more than one condition: class size, curriculum, discipline, and learning environment.
 Innovations should also be readily adaptable by others.
-The grants are awarded to practical approaches to teaching with technology.
+The grants are awarded for practical approaches to teaching with technology.
 Awardees are expected to share their results with the university community.

 Examples of innovations might include (but are not limited to) online course design, simulations, collaboration in teaching, field studies, video streaming, and electronic portfolios where approaches to pedagogy and good teaching practices are advanced.